aacerox/node-rest-client/readme.md

 ```

-- XML parser: it's named 'XML' in parsers registry and processes responses returned as XML documents to js object.
+- _**XML parser**_: it's named 'XML' in parsers registry and processes responses returned as XML documents to js object.
 As in previous versions you can change content-types used to match responses by adding a  "mimetypes" attribute to client options.

 ```javascript
 var options = {